henry2004y/KeyNotes/contents/stability.md

 -\rho_0\omega^2 \xi_{1x} = -\frac{\partial}{\partial x}\big[ \rho_0\omega^2 \frac{1}{{k_y}^2}\frac{\partial \xi_{1x}}{\partial x}\big] - g\xi_{1x}\frac{\partial \rho_0}{\partial x}
 $$ {#eq:RT_MHD_linear}

-This is the governing equation for Rayleight Taylor instability, which is the same as Eq.(10.15) in Bellan`s textbook.
+This is the governing equation for Rayleight Taylor instability, which is the same as Eq.(10.15) in [@bellan2008fundamentals].
 Note that here we have no assumption on x-dependence: if we simply use local approximation as before, this immediately gives you the identical result.

 To treat the sharp boundary problem, we assume